 Expenses are as important for a company as revenues.
-A business can’t earn revenue, if it does not make necessary expenses.
+A business can’t earn revenue if it does not make necessary expenses.
 We can divide business expenses primarily into capital expenditure or CAPEX and operation expenditure or OPEX.
 Both the expenses are related to business in a way that capital expenditure is concerned with the heavy goods or property purchases that has a long-term life.
-Operational expenses, on the other hand, are concerned with the day-to-day operations of a company.
+On the other hand, operational expenses are concerned with the day-to-day operations of a company.
 To better understand the two and their importance, let us see the differences between CAPEX vs OPEX.

 CAPEX vs OPEX – Differences

 Following are the differences between CAPEX vs OPEX: